FarmCodeGary/dw-monster-cards/README.rst

 other changes as well: most notably I separated "Instinct" from "Moves", as per the Dungeon World book.

+I haven't extensively tested this fork--for the most part I just changed what I needed to change to make the style of cards I wanted.

 In addition to the primary PDF creation functionality, dwmc.py also has has some utility functions.